rafaelsetragni/awesome_notifications/README.md

 **Incompatibility Notice:** The `awesome_notifications` plugin is incompatible with `flutter_local_notifications` or any other notification plugin.
 These plugins may conflict with each other when trying to acquire global notification resources.

-**Important:** Do not use `awesome_notifications` in conjunction with other notification plugins.
+**Important:** Do not use `awesome_notifications` in conjunction with other third party notification plugins.
 If you have any questions or need further clarification, please visit our [Discord Community](https://discord.awesome-notifications.carda.me) for support and information.

 <br>